MicrosoftDocs/azure-devops-docs/docs/report/dashboards/widget-catalog.md

 ![Build history widget](media/widget-build-history-chart.png)

 This article provides a quick reference of all out-of-box (OOB) widgets that you can add to your dashboard.
-In addition to the OOB widgets, you may find additional widgets from the [Marketplace](https://marketplace.visualstudio.com/search?term=webpage%20widget&target=VSTS&sortBy=Relevance)
+In addition to the OOB widgets, you may find additional widgets from the [Marketplace](#marketplace) or create your own.

 ## Supported OOB widgets